-DHT 1232 ORAL HISTOLOGY AND EMBRYOLOGY.
-This course studies the microscopic structure and development of types of cells, tissues, and organs of the human body.
-Also given is a survey of the elements of embryology emphasizing the area of the head and neck, as related to the development of the dental arches, salivary glands, buccal mucosa, pharynx, and tongue.
+DHT 1252 DENTAL ANATOMY & EMBRYOLOGY.
+This course is a study of the morphological characteristics of the teeth and supporting structures.
+Also given is a survey of the elements of embryology emphasizing the area of the head and neck, as related to the development of the dental arched, salivary glands, buccal mucosa, pharynx, and tongue.